|

 - ETHNE:

-Variant of Irish/Gaelic Eithne, meaning
+Variant spelling of Irish Gaelic Eithne, meaning

 "kernel."

-- FEDELMA:
+- EVELEEN:

-Variant of Irish Fidelma, meaning
+Diminutive form of Irish Eva, probably meaning

-- FEIDHELM:
+- FÉIDHELM:

-Feminine form of Irish/Gaelic Feidhlim,
+Feminine form of Irish Gaelic Féidhlim,

-(Fíne): Variant of Irish/Gaelic Fíona, meaning
+spelling of Irish Gaelic Fíona, meaning

 "vine."